pnnl/ruleset-checking-tool/docs/section22/Rule22-1.md

 **Applicability Checks:**

 1. B-RMR is modeled with at least one air-side system that is Type-7, 8, 11, 12, or 13
+2. Pass Rule 22-42, Baseline must only have no more than one CHW plant.

 **Manual Check:** None
 **Evaluation Context:** Building